Matrix organization and PM

 Matrix organization is the structure that unites these other organizational structures to give them balance.
 Usually, there are two chains of command, in which the members of the project team have two leaders or managers.

-Often, one manager manages functional activities and the other is a more traditional project manager.
+Often, one manager is the functional manager and the other is a more traditional project manager.

 These roles are fluid, since the balance of power between these two types of managers is not rigidly defined.